ccoutant/dwarf-locations/025-multiloc-storage.md

-In addition, this proposal defines a new DWARF expression operator, `DW_OP_multiloc`, which pops two locations from the stack and pushes a new multi-location location formed from the two locations.
+In addition, this proposal defines a new DWARF expression operator, `DW_OP_multiloc`, which pops two locations from the stack and pushes a new multiloc location formed from the two locations.
 This operator can be used as an an alternative to a location list with overlapping PC entries.

 For example, to represent the location of an object that is live in both memory at address 0xf00 and in register 0, we can simply do: